fbahoken/cartogRaflow/README.md

 [![](https://www.r-pkg.org/badges/version/cartograflow)](https://cran.r-project.org/package=cartograflow)
 [![](https://cranlogs.r-pkg.org/badges/cartograflow?color=brightgreen)](https://cran.r-project.org/package=cartograflow)

 This package is designed to filter origin-destination matrices for flow mapping purposes.
-It is based on different functions that are mainly used to prepare the flow dataset (links) relatively to geography (spatial shapes of nodes or areas) in order to reduce the flowmap graphic complexity.
+It is based on different functions that are mainly used to prepare the flow dataset relatively to geography in order to reduce the flowmap graphic complexity.

 # Installation